TonePoems/tonepoems.github.io/pages/cool_projects.md

     - [Dataview plugin](https://github.com/blacksmithgu/obsidian-dataview): Uses SQLite like commands to aggregate data from different files in the vault.
 I use it for totaling hours for my different projects to track percentages

-    - Obsidian Checkboxes: I recently found a cool theme that extended markdown checkbobxes for different uses!
+    - Obsidian Checkboxes: I recently found a cool theme that extended markdown checkboxes for different uses!
 So here it is in [snippit form](../resources/checkboxes.css), simply drop in your Obsidian Snippits folder and load into your application (May not work with all custom themes, but you can just modify the css).

 ```
 - [ ] open